galantelab/sandy/README.md

 these difficulties.
 Nevertheless, most of NGS simulators are extremely complex to use, they do not cover all kinds of the desired features needed by the users, and (some) are very slow to run in a standard computer.
-Here, we present SANDY, a straightforward, easy to use, fast, complete set of tools to generate synthetic next-generation sequencing reads.
-SANDY simulates whole genome sequencing, whole exome sequencing, RNAseq reads and it presents several features to the users manipulate the data.
+Here, we present *Sandy*, a straightforward, easy to use, fast, complete set of tools to generate synthetic next-generation sequencing reads. *Sandy* simulates whole genome sequencing, whole exome sequencing, RNAseq reads and it presents several features to the users manipulate the data.
 Sandy can be used therefore for benchmarking results of a variety of pipelines in the genomics or trancriptomics.

-Now, project *Sandy* is in it's 0.15 version and has earned enough maturity to simulate some realistic features, among these:
+Now, project *Sandy* is in it's 0.18 version and has earned enough maturity to simulate some realistic features, among these:
 * Simulate reads from genomic FASTA-files.
 * Simulate reads from transcriptomic data, based on expression matrix files.